 Presented by Bobbie Blueblood

 There are many good luck customs all over the world.
-Some make sense, but whether they actually help in bringing good luck is highly debatable.
+Some make sense, others don’t.Whether they actually help in bringing good luck is highly debatable.
 Of course probably most of those that do believe in such good luck customs will never believe someone who derides their belief about something that “brings them luck” is not the cause of any good luck that might occur.

 Read the article and find out about this unusual good luck custom, but don’t fall for it yourself.
-The world has enough killers already so don’t get caught up in such a myth about the two-headed sand boa and remove any thoughts of an occupation like the gang mentioned in the article.
+The world has enough killers already.
+So don’t get caught up in such a myth about a two-headed sand boa.
+Remove any thoughts of an occupation like the gang mentioned in the article.

 They had shot at jeweller Santosh Verma and looted jewellery and cash worth lakhs from him.

 Sources said that his neighbouring jewellery shop owner Ashok Verma had hired `supari’ killers to kill him.